Spunkie/au/README.md

 however, its way easier to setup global variable with manual intervention on multiple packages.

+There is also a special variable `$au_GalleryUrl` using which you can change the URL that is used to check if package is already pushed.
+It defaults to https://chocolatey.org and you can change it if you need to this option for 3rd party or internal package repositories.

 ### Reusing the AU updater with metapackages

 Metapackages can reuse an AU updater of its dependency by the following way: